This article describes the procedure to register a Datto device.

 Fill out the Registration page.
 All fields are required, but you can change this information later on the Local Users/Contact and Networking pages.
 If you do not see your client's name in the Client Organization drop-down, you can add it on the Manage Clients section of the Partner Portal.

 When you finish configuring your appliance, click Allow installation of third party drivers and software, and then click Complete Registration.
 Allow the web browser to refresh on its own.
+Then, proceed to the Next Steps section of this article.

 Figure 3: Network check failed